New World allows players to equip two types of weapon, each with its own Mastery tree and skills.

 - Crafted by Arcanists

-We'd recommend the following skills:
+We'd recommend these skills:

-The best build for the Life Staff
+The best build for the Fire Staff

 Our guide focuses on builds that offer ideal balance between the PvE and PvP sides of the game.